 A portion of the accounts receivable at our acute care facilities are comprised of Medicaid accounts that are pending approval from third-party payers but we also have smaller amounts due from other miscellaneous payers such as county indigent programs in certain states.
 Our patient registration process includes an interview of the patient or the patient's responsible party at the time of registration.
 At that time, an insurance eligibility determination is made and an insurance plan code is assigned.
 There are various pre-established insurance profiles in our patient accounting system which determine the expected insurance reimbursement for each patient based on the insurance plan code assigned and the services rendered.
 Certain patients may be classified as Medicaid pending at registration based upon a screening evaluation if we are unable to definitively determine if they are currently Medicaid eligible.
-When a patient is registered as Medicaid eligible or Medicaid pending, our patient accounting system records net revenues for services provided to that patient based upon the established Medicaid reimbursement rates, subject to the ultimate disposition of the patient's Medicaid eligibility.
+When a patient is registered as Medicaid reimbursement rates, subject to the ultimate disposition of the patient's Medicaid eligibility.
 When the patient's ultimate eligibility is determined, reclassifications may occur which impacts net revenues in future periods.
-Although the patient's ultimate eligibility determination may result in adjustments to net revenues, these adjustments did not have a material impact on our results of operations during the three and six-month periods ended June 30, 2020 or 2019 since our facilities make estimates at each financial reporting period to adjust revenue based on historical collections.
+Although the patient's ultimate eligibility determination may result in adjustments to net revenues, these adjustments did not have a material impact on our results of operations during the three and nine-month periods ended September 30, 2020 or 2019 since our facilities make estimates at each financial reporting period to adjust revenue based on historical collections.
 Under ASC 605, these estimates were reported in the provision for doubtful accounts.